sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 - How many open sessions exist

 **🧠 Why is this useful?**
-- Shows real-time activity on the target.
+- Shows real-time activity on the target
 - Helps identify:
   - Logged-in users
   - IPs of other attackers or admins